-Students receiving a bachelor of arts in communication may major in theatre, communication, or telecommunications.
+Students receiving a bachelor of arts in communication may major in theatre, communication, or media production and studies.

-Each student is expected to present a program of specialization in communication study from existing structured options (theatre, telecommunications, communication) or a previously approved individual program to approximate the equivalent of a range from 42-54 hours.
+Each student is expected to present a program of specialization in communication study from existing structured options (communication, theatre and media production and studies) or a previously approved individual program to approximate the equivalent of a range from 42-54 hours.